hl7au/au-fhir-core/input/pagecontent/comparison.md

 AU Core compliant resources are compliant with IPS requirements for Missing Data.

 ##### Suppressed Data
-IPS does not have Suppressed Data requirements.
+IPS does not include requirements for Suppressed Data.

 ##### Additional profiles
 This version of AU Core has no equivalent profile for the following IPS profiles: